-In the following lecture, we'll revisit today's linear model but with an improved learning rule, called Widrow-Hoff.
-This will allow us to make direct ties to traditional methods of regression.
-Further, an extension of this rule to the "error back-propation" rule will enable us to learn weights in neural networks with more than one layer of weights, multiple layer perceptrons, that can solve non-linear problems of both regression and classification.
+Then in the lecture after next, we'll revisit today's linear model but with an improved learning rule, called Widrow-Hoff.
+This will allow us to make direct ties to traditional methods of regression in statistics.
+Further, an extension of this rule to the "error back-propagation" rule will enable us to learn weights in non-linear neural networks with more than one layer of weights that can solve non-linear problems of both regression and classification.

-© 1998, 2001, 2005, 2007, 2009, 2011, 2014 Daniel Kersten, Computational Vision Lab, Department of Psychology, University of Minnesota.
+© 1998-2016 Daniel Kersten, Computational Vision Lab, Department of Psychology, University of Minnesota.